Skip to main content

 Otolaryngology Training Programs

 By gaining experience in a variety of clinical settings — including advanced tertiary/ quaternary-care hospitals, a county hospital, a VA Hospital and private outpatient surgery centers — graduates of the IU School of Medicine Otolaryngology Residency program are able to perform diagnostic and therapeutic procedures related to otolaryngologic pathological conditions and achieve enhanced academic and clinical proficiencies.
-The department also offers three one-year fellowships to to prepare trainees for a career in academic head and neck surgery, facial plastic and reconstructive surgery and rhinology.
+The department also offers three one-year fellowships to prepare trainees for a career in academic head and neck surgery, facial plastic and reconstructive surgery and rhinology.

 Otolaryngology Residency